k00278910/MERN-Stack-Exercise-Application/README.md

 *RESTful API: The backend, built with Node.js and Express.js, exposes a RESTful API for communication between the frontend and backend components.

-*Authentication: User authentication is implemented to demonstrate how to secure your web application.

-*Data Visualization: Incorporates data visualization libraries like Chart.js or D3.js to display data insights in a user-friendly manner.